benlhachemi/reactemojis/readme.md

 ```bash
 git clone https://github.com/benlhachemi/reactemojis
 ```
-Once completed, you should see a new folder named 'react-emojis' at the root of your project.
+Once completed, you should see a new folder named 'reactemojis' at the root of your project.

 ![Example banner](https://i.imgur.com/bFqqCVk.png)